 When Taj is hired to eat a royal sin he is drawn into a web of intrigue and danger where the future of the entire city–and every sin-eater in Kos–is at stake in Beasts Made of Night (2017) by Tochi Onyebuchi.

 Beasts Made of Night is Onyebuchi’s debut novel and inspired by Nigerian culture and folklore.

 This book is wonderfully written and set in a fantastically evocative and well-realized world where sins can be summoned as physical beasts and danger is everywhere.
 Taj is a fast-talking character with a lot of charm, wit, and not enough caution.

 Erratic pacing and a meandering plot make this a richly detailed but sometimes unsatisfying novel.
 While the city of Kos is detailed enough to be a character itself some of the internal logic for the magic in the novel–especially as it pertains to sin eating–is vague and poorly explained.
 Taj’s honest narration and winning personality, however, will quickly eclipse any gaps in the story’s world building.

 Beasts Made of Night is a great story filled with action, memorable characters, and a fascinating world.
 While most of Taj’s story is resolved in this volume, fans will hope that this book is the start of a series.

-Possible Pairings: Red Queen by Victoria Aveyard, Frostblood by Elly Blake, Furyborn by Claire Legrand, Shatter Me by Tahereh Mafi, Snow Like Ashes by Sara Raasch, The Sin Eater’s Daughter by Melinda Salisbury, Poison Study by Maria V. Snyder
+Possible Pairings: Children of Blood and Bone by Tomi Adeyemi, Red Queen by Victoria Aveyard, Frostblood by Elly Blake, Furyborn by Claire Legrand, Shatter Me by Tahereh Mafi, Snow Like Ashes by Sara Raasch, The Sin Eater’s Daughter by Melinda Salisbury, Poison Study by Maria V. Snyder